ndsurgenor/moonshot/README.md

 Using these milestones, goals, and stories to guide my thinking, the following was planned as the Scope of the project:

+- Responsive Design:
-- Responsive Design allowing full functionality and appropriate resizing on all devices from 360px upwards
+  - Resizing on all devices from 360px upwards
+  - Toggle menu for navbar links at smaller sizes
+- Home page displaying the latest uploads and links appropriate to logged-out/in status:
+  - Home (available to all users)
+  - Sign Up  (logged-out)
+  - Sign In  (logged-out)
+  - 'MySky' (logged-in; _see below_)
+- Links and features only available to logged-in users of the site:
-- Use of Toggle-menu and hidden elements (e.g. home page image) when site is viewed on tablet/mobile devices
+  - Infite scroll of feed on home page
-- A main section of the site containing all restaurant information (non-restricted access):
-  - Opening Times
-  - Menu
-  - Location
-- A booking section of the site allowing CRUD functionality for end users (restricted access):
-  - Sign Up/In/Out
-  - Make Bookings
-  - View Bookings
-  - Adjust Bookings
-  - Cancel Bookings
-- An admin backend to the site allowing CRUD functionality for site admin (restricted access):
-  - View All Bookings
-  - Confirm Bookings
+  - Ability to search for photos using tags/keywords
+  - 'MySky' options showing the users' own photos/only photos they have upvoted
+  - Ability to upvote/comment on other users' photos
+- Stylised error pages which help guie users back to appropriate areas of the site

 ## Structure